Latest News from our Journal

 We are soon to roll out a new Membership Application form which will also give our Members the opportunity to sign up for our new virtual technology and industry groups.
 The technology groups will address Testing & Reliability, Design & Simulation, Cleanrooms & Contamination Control, Packaging, Environmental Management.
 The industry groups will focus on Aerospace & Defence, Transport including Automotive & Rail, Electrical, Electronics & Telecoms, Manufacturing & Process, Power, Energy & Offshore, and Built Environment.

-SEE Members Newsletter for February 2016
+SEE Members Newsletter

 This information is available in the SEE News pages of our Journal.
 But it is also here in pdf form.